-The Two-Photon Excited Fluorescence is a powerful imaging technique that rapidly grows over the last years.
-It enables a huge advantages in biological imaging especially in thick tissues and live cells studies.
+The Two-Photon Excited Fluorescence is a powerful imaging technique that has rapidly grown over the last years.
+It enables a huge advantage in biological imaging especially in thick tissues and live cells studies.

-Nonlinear dependence of the detected signal with the intensity of excitation makes high power femtosecond lasers a preferred sources for this technique.
-Using a Green Fluorescent Proteins (GFP) further increases the capabilities of TPEF.
+The nonlinear dependence of the detected signal with the intensity of excitation makes high-power femtosecond lasers the preferred source for this technique.
+Using Green Fluorescent Proteins (GFP) further increases the capabilities of TPEF.
 Different GFPs may be fused to certain proteins inside a cell enabling imaging of complex processes.
 The excitation occurs in a tight focal volume where a light density is enough for two-photon absorption.
-Each GFP has its unique absorption profile thus a wavelength tunable systems consisting of OPA pumped by femtosecond laser enable a selective excitation of GFPs in sample cell.
-With precise scanning of sample at different focusing planes, 3-D images then may be reconstructed.
+Each GFP has its unique absorption profile thus a wavelength-tunable system consisting of OPA pumped by femtosecond laser enables a selective excitation of GFPs in the sample cell.
+With precise scanning of samples at different focusing planes, 3-D images then may be reconstructed.

-The incident femtosecond pulses may be precisely localized within a sample volume, reducing photodamage in out-of-focus plane.
-A 1 micron wavelength greatly increases the penetration depth due to a low absorption in infrared range and imaging of samples up to hundreds of microns (or even thicker) is possible.
+The incident femtosecond pulses may be precisely localized within a sample volume, reducing photodamage in the out-of-focus plane.
+A 1-micron wavelength greatly increases the penetration depth due to a low absorption in the infrared range and imaging of samples up to hundreds of microns (or even thicker) is possible.

 Contact us for a FREE QUOTE, or to obtain more info on specific application-related projects.